michaelsammueller/secure-software-development/project-requirements.md

 - List any tools and libraries used in the solution.

-- Use a spell checker and proofread work before submission.

 **IMPORTANT:** ***Get the design outline reviewed and approved by the tutor before submitting the final version in Unit 6.***